-Group financial statements Company financial statements Overall materiality £8,762,400 (2017: £7,791,150). £7,886,160 (2017: £7,012,735).
-How we determined it 5% of earnings before interest, tax, depreciation and amortisation ("EBITDA") 1% of total assets, restricted to 90% of the overall group materiality Rationale for benchmark applied EBITDA is a generally accepted performance benchmark which is commonly used by shareholders of groups with investment portfolios which are financed through debt.
-It is a benchmark that is closely correlated to the cash flows generated by the portfolio of investments.
-It is therefore considered the most appropriate benchmark for assessing materiality for the audit of the Group.
-The principal operations of the Company are to operate as a holding company and to provide funding for its investments.
+Group financial statements Company financial statements Overall materiality £8,762.400 (2017: £7,791,150). £7,886,160 (2017; £7,012,735).
+How we determined it 5% of earnings before interest, tax. depreciation and amortisation ("EBITDA") 1% of total assets, restricted to 90% of the overall group materiality Rationale for benchmark applied eash flows generated by the portfolio of The principal operations of the Company are to operate as a holding company and to provide funding for its investments.
 We believe therefore that total assets is the primary measure used by the shareholders in assessing the performance and financial position of the entity, and is a generally accepted auditing benchmark.